The Solus Project: Gameplay

-The Solus Project is an advanced environmental survival-adventure game, in which the player controls an astronaut on a mission to save mankind.
+The Solus Project is an environmental survival-adventure game, in which the player controls an astronaut on a mission to save mankind.
 Their spacecraft crashes on an uncharted, alien planet, Gliese-6143-C. They have to survive on the planet and faces factors such as hunger level, thirst, body temperature or weather conditions.
-The player explores the planet full of temples and other interesting places.
+The player explores the planet full of temples and other places.
 Your character is the lone survivor of a crew looking for a colony, as mankind is on the verge of extinction.
 Plants grow and rot, weather changes from scorching heat to chilling storms, and the wind and humidity are unforgiving.
-Craft items, explore vast areas, monitor your health, sleep regularly and more.

-Learn the secrets of a mysterious alien civilization that might hold the key to mankind's survival.

 Reception

 The Solus Project has a score of 68, a "Mixed or Average" rating on Metacritic, based upon 27 reviews.

-We Got This Covered awarded it a score of three and a half out of five stars, saying "Despite mechanical discord and an unsatisfying story, the creepy atmosphere and gargantuan spectacle of The Solus Project is worth experiencing firsthand."
-The game has currently received a four star rating on GOG.com and a 'Very Positive' rating on Steam.

 The Solus Project has 3 nominations for Czech Game of the Year Awards.
 It is nominated in categories Best audio, Best story and Best visuals.